AlexCo1d/Alex/MyProject/UNNC-Cervical/Paper Manuscript.md

 - ViT relies on its multi-head self-attention module that enable it to grab global contextual information.
 So we name this subnetwork Self-Attention Stage.
 However, ViT requires a significant amount of data and computational resources for training to effectively learn useful visual features.
 Therefore, to train a ViT backbone we usually adopt a strategy of pre-training followed by fine-tuning, where it is first pre-trained on ImageNet and then fine-tuned on our target dataset.

 ### Multi-Scale Fusion Stage
-- Multi-Scale Fusion Stage is substantially an Atrous Spatial Pyramid Pooling (ASPP)  #cite  plus CBAM, aiming at apply attention mechanism to Multi-Scale convolutional network.
+- Multi-Scale Fusion Stage is substantially an Atrous Spatial Pyramid Pooling (ASPP)  #cite  plus CBAM, which we call it ASPP_CBAM module, aiming at apply attention mechanism to Multi-Scale convolutional network.
 ASPP was firstly been proposed in DeepLab-related network,  representing a spatial pyramid structure with dilated convolution.
 Given a certain dilation rate, ASPP could expand the receptive field without utilizing pooling or downsampling operations, and such process would fulfill the goal of fusing multi-scale features.
+- the features will initially reshaped to a $1024\times\frac{H} {16}\times\frac{W}{16}$ size and then fed into the ASPP_CBAM module.
+Our proposed ASPP_CBAM module improves upon the traditional ASPP by incorporating an attention operation through a CBAM module after the concatenation process, followed by a 1×1 convolution layer to reduce the number of channels.
+This way, the features at each scale of the spatial pyramid receive attention, enhancing the treatment of these features. #need_cut
 ### Upsampling Stage

 ## 跳跃连接适应性机制